-98. Although not initially identified as a cross-cutting issue to be investigated in this evaluation, the private sector emerged from case study analysis as a potentially important cross-cutting element of GEF interventions with an influence on sustainability.
-The decision was thus made to take a closer look at private sector engagement in GEF-supported projects in the biomes.
+Although not initially identified as a cross-cutting issue to be investigated in this evaluation, the private sector emerged from case study analysis as a potentially important cross-cutting element of GEF interventions with an influence on sustainability.
+The decision was thus made to take a closer look at private sector engagement in GEF-supported projects in the biomes

-99. The private sector has had limited involvement in GEF projects in the biomes; when involved, it has contributed to sustainability and trade-offs.
-Fifty-six percent of the projects reviewed in this evaluation showed evidence of some form of private sector engagement in the two biome countries.
+The private sector has had limited involvement in GEF projects in the biomes; when involved, it has contributed to sustainability and trade-offs.
+Fifty-six percent of the projects reviewed in this evaluation showed evidence of some form of private sector engagement in the countries of the two biomes.
 Projects engaged with the private sector either as a stakeholder (32 percent) or for input on project design to promote buy-in from inception (18 percent).
 Only 15 percent of projects engaged with the private sector during the design stage to secure cofinancing.
 Of these, only two project terminal evaluations reported evidence of private sector cofinancing provided after project completion.
 As to involvement during implementation, 25 percent of projects showed evidence of having established public-private partnerships.
-Fifteen percent of these partnerships were established in the context of existing country regulatory frameworks that enable the private sector to address environmental issues.
+Fifteen percent of these partnerships were established where existing country regulatory frameworks enabled the private sector to address environmental issues to help with project sustainability.

-100. In the Guinea-Bissau country case study, the private sector was engaged only in the procurement of goods and services for the project itself.
-In contrast, in Uganda, the private sector was included to help with project sustainability.
 Specifically, the Protected Areas Management and Sustainable Use (GEF ID 1830) project increased private sector investment in park facilities.
 The private sector was persuaded to develop infrastructure in the parks, such as hotels and camps in the reserve areas, thus generating income and employing local community members.
 This action enhanced the nexus between environmental conservation and increased income for the private sector, as well as for local government districts through the levy of hotel taxes.